Andyterrify/another-upload-server/README.md

 ```

 ### With Docker

-//TBA
+Container setup to run the app in VSCode with a MongoDB instance alongside.
+To run you require the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extention.
+Then `Ctrl-Shift-P` or press the `F1` to open the run menu and run `Rebuild and Reopen in Container`.
+This does not work through remote SSH sessions.

+Down the line I will provide a production ready compose file

 ## Running

 To run the app, simply use `npm run start` or `yarn start` - in the future we'll provide a systemd config to run it as a service.
 For temporary installations we recommend using `tmux` or `screen`.